 With a career spanning over 49 years, working on and composing over 40 albums, music critics regard Vangelis as one of the greatest composers of electronic music of all time.

-Legendary Greek composer Mikis Theodorakis was born on July 29, 1925, in Chios, Greece.
+Legendary Greek composer Mikis Theodorakis was born in 1925, in Chios, Greece.

 Throughout his career, Theodorakis composed over 1000 songs and contributed to the Greek and the international music industry.